COVID-19 – Information and Advice

 The health and safety of residents, visitors and staff is of paramount importance to us all and we want to share ongoing information and advice related to COVID-19 (coronavirus).

-- The latest information can be found on the UK government website.
+- Find the latest information on the official UK Government website.

 - For travellers already in the UK and who need medical advice, use the 111 online coronavirus service to get further information.

 Where Can I Visit Now?

 VisitEngland and the AA have both launched new industry standard marks as a way of supporting tourism businesses and providing reassurance to visitors.
 These industry standards are a way of letting you know which businesses have made necessary changes to their day-to-day workings, including social distancing measures and staff training.

 Keep an eye out for the marks when planning your trip online.
 We will be adding these marks to all of the listings on the Visit Bath website, along with any further details provided by the businesses about the measures they are putting in place to welcome you safely.

 What is Open?

 Many of the visitor attractions and activities in Bath are currently open or will be opening soon.
 Check their website listings and social media channels for the latest information.
 To help you enjoy your visit with confidence, each have implemented ways to adhere to Governement guidelines including measures such as prebooked time slots, one-way routes, non-contact payment and smaller groups.

 We are working hard to ensure that information on the Visit Bath website is relevant and up-to-date.
 However, this cannot be guaranteed due to the ever-changing nature of the current situation.
 Please check with restaurants, hotels, attractions and shops before visiting by calling ahead or checking their website directly.